MarcViladot/rfs-breadcrumb/README.md

 }
 ```

-Add the rfs-breadcrumb attribute to your app:
+Add the rfs-breadcrumb selector to your app:
 ```
 @Component({
   selector: 'sample',